noematicsllc/parentpass_chatbot/README.md

 ### Prerequisites
 - Docker and Docker Compose installed
 - Google Cloud CLI installed (`gcloud`)
-- Access to a Google Cloud project with BigQuery

 ### Setup
 1. **Authenticate with Google Cloud:**